cozygene/MTV-LMM/README.md

 SD_ind_effect  = the standard deviation of the Ind_effect,
 logL0 =  log-likelihood under the null (no termpral effect), logL = log-likelihood under the alternative,
-OTU_index = the index of the focal taxa in the count matrix, p_value_adjusted = the FDR adjusted p-value of the log-ratio test.
+OTU_index = the index of the focal taxa in the count table, p_value_adjusted = the FDR adjusted p-value of the log-ratio test.